nkay08/django-bulma/README.md

 - `BULMA_FORM_TEMPLATE`: Specifies which form template is used by bulma rendering.
 Default `"bulma/forms/form.html"`.
 - `BULMA_FORMSET_TEMPLATE`: Specifies which formset template is used by bulma rendering.
 Default `"bulma/forms/formset.html"`.

+## Bulma CSS

+- Inline icons: You can now generate inputs that have inline icons
+    - Add `has-icons-left` or `has-icons-right` or both as `classes_value` when including or providing them as parameter when using the `bulma` template tag
+    - You can specify the icon css class with the context `icon_left_class` and `icon_right_class` (currently only possible when including template)